azzahradins/rumahliterasi/README.md

 # Rumah Literasi

-This is my project when I was in first year on my college at Management Informatics Studies, This code is build with Native PHP 7.0 using MySql Database.
+This is my project when I was in first year on my college at Management Informatics Studies, this website code is build using Native PHP 7.0 and MySql Database.

 Result of this project can be access at : https://rumahliterasi.000webhostapp.com/